karlramberg/loupe/README.md

 `-w` is the flag to point an operation to a working directory.

 `-a` is the flag to point an operation to an archive directory.

+`-t` is the flag used to specify a grouping type.
+The types are class, group, version and subversion.

 Every operation except `help` mandates the use of a `-w` or `-a` flag.
 This is by design to stop braindead command typing.
 The user is always forced to think if they are running Loupe in a working directory with a little temporary chaos or if they are running Loupe in their organized archive.
 When sensitive data is at risk, being explicit and moving a little slower is important.